pu-raihan/MyInstaSpam/README.md

 **Disclaimer :-**
 * This program is for educational purposes...Don't try to use for spamming.
 * It requires a public instagram account without 2 factor verification(try not to use personal accounts).
+* You might have to change the class names according to instagram updates
 * Google Chrome or Mozilla Firefox browser is required mandatorily.
 * If the drivers are incompatible, you can manually download them from the sites given<br/>
 [Chrome driver](https://sites.google.com/a/chromium.org/chromedriver/downloads)<br/>